jeroenterheerdt/Esphome-solutions/README.md

 # Esphome-solutions
-Ever-expanding collection of esphome solutions
+Ever-expanding collection of esphome solutions.
 Feel free to use these, but use at your own risk.
 I am not responsible for any issue caused.

 # Available solutions